 The House of Heydenryk produced and/or provided antique and reproduction frames for seminal works by artists ranging from Old Masters such as Vermeer, Rembrandt, Van Eyck, Rubens, Ruisdael, Raphael, Titian, Botticelli, Veronese, Mantegna, Bronzino, Pontormo, Giorgione, Tiepolo, Velázquez, El Greco, Ribera, Watteau, Boucher and Chardin to such 19th-century painters as Ingres, Corot, Courbet, Manet, Degas, Turner, Eakins, Whistler, Sargent, Cassatt and Homer.

-Mr. Heydenryk had an extensive relationship with the Museum of Modern Art in New York, and worked directly with the co-founder Mrs. Cornelius J. (Mary) Sullivan, the director Alfred H. Barr, Jr. and the senior curator Dorothy Miller on numerous projects.
+Mr. Heydenryk had an extensive relationship with the Museum of Modern Art in New York, and worked directly with the co-founder Mrs. Cornelius J. (Mary) Sullivan, the director Alfred H. Barr, Jr., and the senior curator Dorothy Miller on numerous projects.
 The House of Heydenryk created picture frames for some of the most famous images in the museum's permanent collection by artists including Paul Cézanne, Georges Seurat, Claude Monet, Henri Rousseau, Amedeo Modigliani, Jackson Pollock and Andrew Wyeth.

 In 1962, the Eastman Kodak Company commissioned Mr. Heydenryk to produce 52 custom-made frames for the United Nations, placing each ambassador's photographed portrait in a design suited to his/her country's origin.